-EXERCISE ISSUES (CONTINUED) YES NO Do you lack the funds necessary to do a cash exercise?
-If so, consider whether there are viable and favorable alternatives, including borrowing, a cashless exercise, or a stock swap.
-Be aware of the tax consequences of these strategies, which could result in a disqualifying disposition.
-Do you want the flexibility to avoid double taxation in the event you may choose to sell within one year of exercise?
-If you exercise early in the calendar year, you maximize your window to make a disqualifying disposition in the same calendar year, and avoid AMT.

-SHARE OWNERSHIP & SALE OF STOCK ISSUES YES NO Does your company require preclearance or have blackout or window periods that might affect your ability to trade your shares?
+KERCISE ISSUES (CONTINUED) YES NO SHARE OWNERSHIP & SALE OF STOCK ISSUES (CONTINUE) To you lack the funds necessary to do a cash exercise?
+I so, consider whether there are viable and favorable alternatives, including borrowing, a cashless exercise, or a stock swap.
+Be aware f the tax consequences of these strategies, which could result in a isqualifying disposition.
+To you want the flexibility to avoid double taxation in the vent you may choose to sell within one year of exercise?
+Tyou exercise early in the calendar year, you maximize your vindow to make a disqualifying disposition in the same calendar ear, and avoid AMT.
+If you sell the shares before meeting both of the above hole periods, this is a "disqualifying distribution," which loses the preferential tax treatment of an ISO.
+Any gains will be subjecombination of ordinary income tax and capital gains tax (sto a nonqualified stock option).
+For AMT purposes, you may have a negative AMT adjustmes sale, equal to the excess of the AMT basis over your regular basis.
+Do you need help tracking your regular tax basis, AMT baand your Minimum Tax Credit?
+If so, refer to Forms W-2, 1099, 3921, 6521, and 8801, as appled HARE OWNERSHIP & SALE OF STOCK ISSUES YES NO MISCELLANEOUS ISSUES Does your company require preclearance or have blackout or window periods that might affect your ability to trade your shares?
 Do you own unvested shares due to an early exercise?
 If so, consider the following: You are treated like other shareholders and may receive any dividends, vote (to the extent your shares are voting shares), and request company financials.
 The shares may be subject to a repurchase right if your employment is terminated prior to vesting.
 The price is generally the lower of the exercise price or the FMV at repurchase.
+Do you need to increase your withholdings (beyond ar employer withholdings) or make estimated payments attributable to your options?
+Do you need to evaluate your company stock position Do you need a plan to mitigate concentration risk?
+Is the benefit of waiting to make a qualifying dispositi greater than the risk of a price decline while holding s Is there a risk that your company will be acquired with next two years?
 Do you need help understanding the tax consequences of the sale of shares acquired through your options?
-If so, consider the following: ■ A "qualifying disposition" is a sale more than two years after the grant date and more than one year after the date of transfer of the stock upon exercise, and any gain receives favorable long-term capital gains tax treatment on the spread between the exercise price and the stock sale price. (continue on next column)
+If so, consider the following: A "qualifying disposition" is a sale more than two years after the grant date and more than one year after the date of transfer of the stock upon exercise, and any gain receives favorable long-term capital gains tax treatment on the spread between the exercise price and the stock sale price. (continue on next column) Do you need help factoring in the risks of a stock price de when considering whether to exercise and/or to make th §83(b) election for AMT purposes?
+Do you need to address your options in your estate plan pending divorce?
+Do you need to consider any state-specific issues?
+Do you have future financial goals that your options coul to achieve?